gravitational/teleport/rfd/0123-tls-routing-behind-layer7-lb.md

 Further more, requests with multiple XFF headers or headers containing multiple IPs will be rejected as it is difficult to know which is the truth without extra knowledge of the setup.

-#### 3 - `Sec-WebSocket-Key` and `Sec-WebSocket-Accept`

-The Teleport clients generate a new random `Sec-WebSocket-Key` on each WebSocket upgrade request, following [RFC 6455](https://www.rfc-editor.org/rfc/rfc6455#section-11.3.1), and verify the value of `Sec-WebSocket-Accept` from the server response.
-This ensures the middleman between Teleport clients and Proxy either understands the WebSocket protocol or bypasses it without caching.
-The magic string `258EAFA5-E914-47DA-95CA-C5AB0DC85B11` is used as GUID for calculating `Sec-WebSocket-Accept` as specified in the RFC spec.

 ### Performance

 #### 1 - Performance on the connection upgrade